The Lover (1992 film): Release

-After its completion, the film was first screened in Saigon where it was well received by the "morally minded" guests.
+After its completion, the film was first screened in Saigon where it was well received by the "morally minded" Vietnamese guests and praised the dignified portrayal of the Asian male lead.
 The Lover debuted theatrically in France on 22 January 1992.
-Its first English release came in the United Kingdom 19 June 1992.
+Its first English release came in the United Kingdom on 19 June 1992.
 The film was licensed for release in the United States by MGM Studios, but for its theatrical debut, it first had to get past opposition by the Motion Picture Association of America.
 The organization gave the original film an MPAA rating of NC-17.
 MGM appealed after cutting 12 minutes of the film.
 Coupled with pleas from Annaud, MGM, and a sex educator who argued that the cut version was no more illicit than the 1992 sexual thriller Basic Instinct, the film's rating was changed to R. The film was released in American theaters on 30 October 1992.

 Jane March was forced to deny rumours from British tabloids that she and Tony Leung Ka-fai did not simulate their sex scenes.
 Jean-Jacques Annaud had falsely implied the sex was real to boost publicity for the film, saying "Whether it is simulated or experienced is of little importance to me," leading the tabloids to trumpet the rumour on their front pages for days.
 The publicity became so difficult for March and her family that she had a nervous breakdown and fled to the Seychelles to escape scrutiny.
 Annaud later admitted the sex was not real, saying "I myself am flattered people believed [the sex].
 But after a while it became embarrassing.
 I stopped doing press in England.
 It was a no-win situation."